 1. Keep Yourself Occupied, But Not In denial

 Travelling is not an option, so discovering oneself gets tougher than expected.
 The easiest thing to do for both body and mind is to stay busy.
 Develop new routines through this lockdown period.
 But don’t bury yourself in them.
-Check in with your emotions and sit down and examine them.
+Check-in with your emotions and sit down and examine them.
 Don’t run away from whatever you’re feeling.
 Pour your heart out into a journal or to a friend, and start to feel whole again.
-Accept that this is a bad situation for the whole world, that you are not alone in feeling the way you do.
+Accept that this is a bad situation for the whole world and that you are not alone in feeling the way you do.
 Feel anger, pain, loss along with happiness because it’s okay.
 You are not supposed to have it together during a global crisis.
 It is fine to sit at home and watch the same shows again and again if that makes you feel like yourself during this self-isolation period.

 Also read: 7 easy hobbies you can pick up at home